lindani007/Shop-Pocket/README.md

-#License
+# License

 This project is provided under the MIT License.
-See LICENSE LICENSE  file for details.
+See LICENSE  file for details.

-#Contact
+# Contact

 Project maintainer: Lindani